Global PhDs

 - Matriculate as a full-time student as part-time study is not available under this scheme.

-- Meet the entry requirements (including any relevant language requirements) set by both the University of St Andrews and the University of Bonn.
+Apply to each institution and meet the entry requirements (including any relevant language requirements) set by both the University of St Andrews and the University of Bonn.

 Funding